 Skip to content

 Different people have different routines when it comes to where, and how often, they get tested for HIV.
-You can get a requisition for an HIV test at your family doctor, a walk-in clinic, an anonymous testing site, or other sexual health clinic.
+You can get a blood test requisition (the paperwork that lets you schedule your test at a blood collection clinic) for an HIV test at your family doctor, a walk-in clinic, an anonymous testing site, or other sexual health clinic.

 CHECK OUT OUR TESTING CHECKLIST TO LEARN ABOUT WHAT TESTING WE RECOMMEND DOING.